Search

 Students may not register for two courses officially listed as meeting at the same time.

 First-year students may only enroll in 300- to 400-level courses with instructor consent.
-Juniors and seniors may enroll in 500- to 600-level (graduate-level, open to advanced undergraduates) courses.
-Sophomores wishing to enroll in a 500- to 600-level course must secure permission of the instructor of the course and of their advisors.
-Undergraduates are normally not allowed to enroll in 700- to 900-level courses.
-Under exceptional circumstances, however, permission to do so may be granted to a junior or senior, provided the instructor, the Director of Graduate Studies in the corresponding program and their advisors give their signed permission.
+Juniors and seniors may enroll in 500- to 600-level (graduate-level, open to advanced undergraduates) courses, subject to the required approval set for these courses.
+Sophomores wishing to enroll in a 500- to 600-level course must secure permission of the instructor of the course, the Director of Graduate Studies in the corresponding program, and their academic advisor.
+Undergraduates are not allowed to enroll in 700- to 900-level courses.
+Under rare and exceptional circumstances, however, permission to do so may be granted to a junior or senior, provided the instructor, the Director of Graduate Studies in the corresponding program, the Registrar and Dean of Academic Services, and the student’s academic advisor give their signed permission.
 Seniors who, at the beginning of the final term, lack no more than 12 credits toward the fulfillment of the requirements for the bachelor’s degree may enroll in graduate courses, for a maximum course load of 20 credits.

 Duke Kunshan University recognizes three types of college-level work you may have completed prior to matriculation at Duke Kunshan University: